fahidRM/JasonEnvironments/README.md

 A collection of Jason environments modified to achieve specific design objectives.

-Compatible with [Jason version 2.4](https://github.com/jason-lang/jason/releases) and above
+Compatible with [Jason version 2.4](https://github.com/jason-lang/jason/releases) and above.

-- Step Synched Environment

 #### Step Synched Environment
-Design Objectives
+Design Objectives:
   - Enable an action to be split into multiple actions and

 The step sysnched environment was created to achieve the above mentioned design objectives.